 - Different native areas: The brown anole is native to the Bahamas and Cuba, whereas the green anole is native to the southeast area of the United States.

-- Different body color: The brown anole's body shade can range from brown to gray, whereas the green anole is typically a bright shade of green, though they can change to a brownish shade.
+- Different body color: The brown anole's body shade can range from brown to gray, and the green anole is typically a bright shade of green, though they can change to a brownish shade.

-- Different dewlap colors: The dewlap is the large crest anoles project beneath their throats and chest.
+- Different dewlap colors: The dewlap is the large crest anoles project beneath their throats and chests.
 The brown anole's dewlap is a red-orange shade, while the green anole's dewlap is a pink color.

 - Different color-changing abilities: Green anoles can change their color to a brownish shade based on their stress level, temperature, or health status.
 Brown anoles cannot change to green, but they can shift their coloring to a gray or black.